-11.13 Vector and Wildlife Control
+11.12 Vector and Wildlife Control

-The terms vector and wildlife refer to objectionable insects, rodents, birds and bears that sometimes establish habitat at a landfill.
+The terms vector and wildlife refer to objectionable insects, rodents, birds, and bears that sometimes visit / frequent a landfill.
 Common landfill vectors are flies, rats, and gulls.
 The impact of these species is examined from a health perspective and from a social or psychological perspective.